Use the menu below to quickly jump down to a fama PR team member.

 Whitney graduated from St. Lawrence University with a Bachelor of Arts degree in English Writing and a Minor in Educational Studies.
-She also served as a Captain of the Division I St. Lawrence University’s Women’s Ice Hockey Team that competed in two consecutive NCAA Frozen Four National Tournaments.
-Whitney also contributes her time to coaching ice hockey to children in the local Boston area.
+She also served as a Captain of the St. Lawrence University’s Division I Women’s Ice Hockey Team that competed in two consecutive NCAA Frozen Four National Tournaments.
+Whitney also contributes her time to playing hockey and softball, and coaches ice hockey to children in the local Boston area.

 Michael Reilly, vice president

 Mike Reilly began his career in high-tech PR in 2000 and joined fama PR in 2004.
-He has served and managed clients in a number of industries such as enterprise software, telecom, healthcare and Web services.
-His clients at fama PR have included Alcatel, General Catalyst Partners, HighRoads (formerly IE-Engine) and Intuit QuickBase.
+Throughout his career, Mike has provided strategic council and hands-on execution for communications programs in a number of industries including enterprise software, digital commerce, telecom, consumer Web and healthcare IT.
+At fama PR, Mike’s clients have included Alcatel, Dassault Systèmes, General Catalyst Partners, and Intuit QuickBase.

 Before joining PAN, Mike spent nearly four years at Blanc and Otus (a Hill & Knowlton company) working with both large and small organizations such as Compaq (pre-merger), Hewlett-Packard (post-merger), Sony PlayStation, Interwise, Altio and Airvana.
 In addition to media activities at Blanc & Otus, Mike supported other marketing initiatives for his clients by writing customer testimonials and case studies and helping produce marketing videos.